enonic/old-xp-doc/doc/admin/contentstudio/widgets.rst

 .. tip:: Widgets are user-definable.
 Read more about how to create your own :ref:`widgets`.

-There are two built-in widgets.
+In addition to the details panel, there are two built-in widgets.

 .. _version_history: